micmejia/bible-dump/NKJV/Matthew/Matt 8.md

 The centurion answered and said, "Lord, I am not worthy that You should come under my roof.
 But only speak a word, and my servant will be healed.

 ###### 9
 For I also am a man under authority, having soldiers under me.
-And I say to this _one,_ 'Go,' and he goes; and to another, 'Come,' and he comes; and to my servant, 'Do this,' and he does _it._"
+And I say to this one, 'Go,' and he goes; and to another, 'Come,' and he comes; and to my servant, 'Do this,' and he does it."

 ###### 10
-When Jesus heard _it,_ He marveled, and said to those who followed, "Assuredly, I say to you, I have not found such great faith, not even in Israel!
+When Jesus heard it, He marveled, and said to those who followed, "Assuredly, I say to you, I have not found such great faith, not even in Israel!

 ###### 11
 And I say to you that many will come from east and west, and sit down with Abraham, Isaac, and Jacob in the kingdom of heaven.